-- As a book, I'd recommend Programming iOS 6, 3rd ed. by Matt Neuburg; it's incredibly thorough (if you want that) and very well written.
-Also covers C, OOP, and Objective-C for a quick recap if needed.
+- As a book, I'd recommend Programming iOS 8 by Matt Neuburg and iOS 7 Programming Fundamentals, also by Matt Neuburg; the latter is incredibly thorough (if you want that), and both are very well written.
+The Fundamentals also covers C, OOP, and Objective-C for a quick recap if needed.
 Don't use any book that is too old to tell you about Automatic Reference Counting (ARC).

-- iPhone Application Development is a class taught by Jonathan Diehl, Florian Heller and Prof. Jan Borchers from the Media Computing Group at RWTH Aachen University.
+- iPhone Application Development is a class taught by Prof. Jan Borchers and his iOS experts from the Media Computing Group at RWTH Aachen University.
 Videos and PDFs are available from iTunes U.

 - To understand what Apple's various developer programs are, see Apple's Developer Program Overview.

-- Media Computing Group (Prof. Jan Borchers): Jan-Peter Krämer.
+- Media Computing Group (Prof. Jan Borchers): Christian Cherek.
 This group also offers Apple-certified administrator training courses in the AATCe.

 - Computer Graphics & Multimedia (Prof. Leif Kobbelt): Jan Robert Menzel